-This is the most common problem that makes the check engine light appear, although there are other problems that can occur.
+That is the most common problem that makes the check engine light appear, although there are other problems that can occur.
 Each one has it’s own unique OBD trouble code.
-However, I’m going to tell you about an easy method of solving the problem, that you should try first, when your catalyst system is the culprit.
+However, I’m going to tell you about an easy method of solving the problem that you should try first when your catalyst system is the culprit.

-When a mechanic sees P0420 he or she will tell you that you need a new catalytic converter.
+When a mechanic sees error code P0420, he or she will tell you that you need a new catalytic converter.
 This trouble code appears when the unit can’t sufficiently reduce the carbon emissions from the exhaust.
 However, a catalytic converter does not normally wear out.
 There is usually some other reason for their failure.

 Some mechanics will tell you to try replacing the oxygen sensors first, to see if that solves the problem.
 There are two of them, one before and one after the catalytic converter.
-This is necessary in order to properly detect catalyst efficiency.
+That's necessary to detect catalyst efficiency accurately.

-A good mechanic might also do proper testing by using a scope to diagnose the oxygen sensors, or do a vacuum test or backpressure test, and just charge you a fee for the diagnostic service so that you can decide what you want to do as far as repairs are concerned.
+A good mechanic might test by using a scope to diagnose the oxygen sensors or do a vacuum test or backpressure test, and just charge you a fee for the diagnostic service so that you can decide what you want to do as far as repairs are concerned.